duffyevan/CS4518_TopicSurvey/tutorial/tutorial.md

-# Clock Tutorial
+# Alarm Clock Tutorial
+_By Evan Duffy and Ben Newmark_

-In this tutorial, you will learn how to make a simple app to set an alarm for a given time, and cancel it.
+In this tutorial, you will learn how to make a simple app to set alarms for one of a few preset times as well as a custom time that can be set within the app.

 ---